-It doesn’t matter what the industry is, there’s always more work to do than time to do it.
+No matter what industry you’re in, there’s always more work than time to do it.
+Is outsourcing the solution?

-This means that there is always something lacking, always more work to be done, and new companies are always falling behind their expectations and deadlines.
+There is always more work to be done, and new companies often fall behind their expectations and deadlines.

 One of the most insidious parts is that it leads to massive stress.
 According to business coach Michael Hyatt, 45% of entrepreneurs are stressed.